How To Browse Privately! [+ tips and tricks]

 Obviously, we can just go to the settings tab in the browser, then block all cookies.
 This way we can browse truly privately!

 Also, blocking cookies literally make your internet browsing much faster.
+(I did my own experiment in early 2021, and blocking cookies make websites load more than twice faster!)
 Great!

 Congratulations, we can browse privately now! 🥳🥳🥳